WE ARE HERE TO HELP YOU

 An emergency bankruptcy is a type of bankruptcy filing that aims to speed up the process of filing for bankruptcy in order to halt creditors and bill collectors from pursuing debts owed by the borrower.
 An individual can file an emergency bankruptcy – also referred to as a skeleton bankruptcy under Chapter 7 and Chapter 13.
 In some instances, businesses may also file for emergency bankruptcy under Chapter 11.

 Emergency bankruptcies are filed in cases where receiving an automatic stay is crucial.
 The automatic stay acts as an injunction that prohibits creditors from pursuing debt collection activities even before the necessary documents for a complete bankruptcy are met.
 If you are looking to file an emergency bankruptcy, having the help of an experienced New Jersey emergency bankruptcy lawyer is important.
-At Straffi And Straffi, Attorneys At Law, our team of skilled New Jersey bankruptcy attorneys provides quality legal assistance to individuals and businesses seeking to file an emergency bankruptcy and receive an automatic stay to creditor claims.
+At Straffi & Straffi, Attorneys At Law, our team of skilled New Jersey bankruptcy attorneys provides quality legal assistance to individuals and businesses seeking to file an emergency bankruptcy and receive an automatic stay to creditor claims.
 We can also assist in determining which types of debt can be discharged in bankruptcy, such as medical debt.

 To learn more about how we can help you, call us today at (732) 341-3800 to schedule a free consultation.